-12. Commission Discussion and Findings.
+11. Commission Discussion and Findings.

 A. CPCN.
 Ind.
 Code §§ 8-1-8.5-4 and 5 set forth the criteria for approval of a utility specific generation proposal.
 The Commission must consider the items set forth in Ind.
 Code § 8-1-8.5-4, and pursuant to Ind.
-Code § 8-1-8.5-5 the Commission must make a finding as to the best estimate of cost of the project based on the evidence of record, a finding whether the proposal is consistent with the statewide analysis or a utility specific proposal, and a finding whether the public convenience and necessity requires a proposed project.
+Code § 8-1-8.5-5, the Commission must make a finding as to the best estimate of cost of the project based on the evidence of record, a finding whether the proposal is consistent with the statewide analysis or a utility specific proposal, and a finding whether the public convenience and necessity requires a proposed project.
 We address each of these provisions below.

 i.
 Best Cost Estimate.
 I&M witness Gaul presented I&M's Best Estimate for each of the proposed Clean Energy PSA Projects.
 The amount is confidential and set forth in Petitioner's Exhibit 5C at pp. 41-43, Figures TBG-3 and TGB-4.
-The OUCC raised select issues regarding the Best Estimates.
+The OUCC raised concerns with the overall price of the Lake Trout PSA, as well as select issues regarding the Best Estimates.